AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Abstract

 \section{Abstract}

-Generative AI is reshaping software work, yet we lack clear guidance on where developers most need and want support, and how to design it responsibly.
-We report a large-scale, mixed-methods study of \textbf{N=860} developers that examines where, why, and how they seek or limit AI help, providing the first task-aware, empirically validated mapping from developers’ perceptions of their tasks to AI adoption patterns and responsible AI priorities.
-Using cognitive appraisal theory, we show that task evaluations predict openness to and use of AI, revealing distinct patterns: strong current use and a desire for improvement in core work (e.g., coding, testing); high demand to reduce toil (e.g., documentation, operations); and clear limits for identity- and relationship-centric work (e.g., mentoring).
-Priorities for responsible AI support vary by context: reliability and security for systems-facing tasks; transparency, alignment, and steerability to maintain control; and fairness and inclusiveness for human-facing work.
+Generative AI is reshaping software work, yet we lack clear guidance on where developers most need support and how to design it responsibly.
+We report a large-scale, mixed-methods study of \textbf{N=860} developers examining where, why, and how they seek or limit AI help across SE tasks.
+Using cognitive appraisal theory, we provide the first empirically validated mapping of developers' task appraisals to AI adoption patterns and Responsible AI (RAI) priorities.
+Appraisals predict AI openness and use, revealing distinct patterns: strong current use and demand for improvement in \textit{core work} (e.g., coding, testing); high demand to reduce \textit{toil} (e.g., documentation, operations); and clear limits for \textit{identity-} and \textit{relationship-centric work} (e.g., mentoring).
+RAI priorities vary by context: reliability and security for systems-facing tasks; transparency, alignment, and steerability to maintain control; and fairness and inclusiveness for human-facing work.
 Our results offer concrete, contextual guidance for delivering AI where it matters to developers and their work.